See here how Network members value the ability to link with colleagues

 The Network website is continually used by commissioners who are seeking occupational health providers.
 A search mechanism enables commissioners to search Network members, find their local service provider and make contact.

-The only national conference run by and specifically for NHS occupational health – the 2013 conference will be held on 12th/13th September in Nottingham at the East Midlands Conference Centre.
-Full and Associate members organisations will be entitled to one free place and will be able to purchase additional discounted full and day delegate places at the conference, the cost of which is incorporated within the membership fee.
+The only national conference run by and focusing on NHS occupational health – the 2017 conference will be held on 13th and 14th September at Chesford Grange, Kenilworth, Warwickshire.
+Full and Associate members organisations will be entitled to one free place and will be able to purchase additional discounted full and day delegate places at the conference with their membership or later in the year.

-Membership of the NHS Occupational Health Clinical Registry - MoHaWK
+Membership of the National Occupational Health Clinical benchmarking tool MoHaWK

-MoHaWK launched in April 2012 to help raise standards of health services at work.
-The registry system allows anyone to see how the overall performance of health at work services is improving.
+The online clinical benchmarking tool helps raise standards of health services at work and supports clinical audit.
+The system allows anyone to see how the overall performance of health at work services is improving.
 It allows individual units to benchmark their own performance with other units and share their work to help each other improve.
-Occupational health units measure and input data once every six months in March and September.
+Occupational health units measure and input data once every six months in May and November.

-MohaWK was founded on a core of evidence-based indicators of clinical performance that are linked to the outcome of care for patients attending occupational health units.
+The system was founded on a core of evidence-based indicators of clinical performance that are linked to the outcome of care for patients attending occupational health units.
 These are augmented by other measures that provide a fuller picture of the service provided by occupational health units.
-It is a dynamic system that will change as new requirements emerge and new research enables the development of additional evidence-based performance indicators.
+The approach is a dynamic system that will change as new requirements emerge and new research enables the development of additional evidence-based performance indicators.

 MoHaWK is provided by Syngentis.
-All Network members will have access to MoHaWK, free of charge, in 2013/14.
+All Network members will have access to MoHaWK as part of their Network membership package

-Monthly briefings on the latest developments within the fast moving world of NHS Health & Wellbeing
+Monthly briefings on the latest developments within the fast moving world of NHS Health and Wellbeing

-In the 2012 Network survey, 85% valued the monthly briefing.
+85% of members value the monthly briefing.
 The monthly e-bulletin compiled by Syngentis, enables members to keep up to date on new developments and opportunities in OH policy.
 Each issue of the bulletin opens with a message from the Network Chair.

 Pre-publication access to Research Plus

 Research Plus is published by the @ Work Partnership on a bi-monthly basis in Occupational Health [@ Work] magazine.
 Research Plus is funded by BOHRF and signposts original research and systematic reviews from a wide range of publications.
-4 year funding has been secured from BOHRF.
-Members are sent Research Plus a month before the open publication of the magazine.
+Members are sent Research Plus, in the month before the open publication of the magazine.

 Access to the members’ resource area of the Network website

-Access to tools and resources to help members do their job more effectively.
-85% reported this useful in the Network survey.
+Access to information and resources to help members do their job more effectively.
+85% reported this useful in the member survey.

 Clinical skills updating training

 Regular clinical updates are critical to assure clinical competence and help meet the challenging requirements of SEQOHS and NHSLA.
-The NHS Health at Work Network has negotiated a benefit with Richard Wood of Simply Spirometry and Stephen Karmy from SJK Scientifics, which offers significant advantage only available to Network members.
+The NHS Health at Work Network has negotiated a benefit with Stephen Karmy from SJK Scientifics and Legal Experience Training, which offers discounts only available to Network members.

-Members can organize courses and offer spare places to other health professionals and neighbouring services.
+Members can organise courses and offer spare places to other health professionals and neighbouring services.

 Legal skills training

 Legal Experience Training (LET) Ltd offers programmes in Essential Legal Skills Training for OH Professionals and The Advanced Professional Award in Expert Witness Evidence.
 LET Ltd are offering Network members a discount of 5% on all training programmes.
-Further details are available here.
+Further details are at http://www.legalexperiencetraining.com/.